dirklo/dirklo/README.md

 * HTML5
 * CSS3

-I love learning new technologies and finding creative solutions to problems.
-Check out the codebases for my project below, including a task management/team delegation application, a pdf sheet-music sharing application, a quiz generation application, and a playable virtual instrument.
+I love learning new technologies and finding creative solutions to challenging problems.
+Check out the codebases for my projects below, including a task management/team delegation application, a pdf sheet-music sharing application, a quiz generation application, and a playable virtual instrument.

 View my full portfolio at http://rickmooredev.com